 Dale PriceAttorney.
 History lover.
 Catholic convert (1999).
 Husband and father of six.
 Hobbies include: reading or buying books, writing, contemplating the pratfalls of Michigan sports teams, and/or plotting an escape to the peninsular northlands.
 You can find his blog at http://dprice.blogspot.com/

-Dan MilletteDan Millette is a husband and father of three.
+Dan MilletteDan Millette is a husband and father of four.
 He teaches in Saskatchewan, Canada.
 Millette is a graduate from Our Lady Seat of Wisdom College in Ontario and has a Master of Arts degree in theology from Holy Apostles College in Connecticut.
 His personal blog is www.bravestthing.com.